 Fraudsters have found stealing loyalty miles to obtain tickets as a path of least resistance.
 In the U.S. alone, $48 billion in loyalty points are collected every year.

 There are entire black markets dedicated to airline loyalty miles.
-Loyalty miles are so popular to fraudsters because loyalty points lack the security and safety measures that are in place for payments.
+Loyalty miles are so popular with fraudsters because loyalty points lack the security and safety measures that are in place for payments.
 The criminal just needs access to the victim’s account.
-Once the fraudster obtains the account information, they are able to book tickets bypassing the security mechanisms in place for card payments.
+Once the fraudster obtains the account information, they are able to book tickets bypassing the security mechanisms in place for card payments – committing an account takeover.

 Fraudsters target airline employees to gain access to airline systems.